-Although we are a school of dance and the arts, each of our classes will include a brief time of sharing and prayer, and sometimes reading of Scripture.
+Although we are a school of dance and the arts, each of our classes will include a brief time of sharing and prayer, as well as reading of Scripture.
 We believe that the ultimate purpose of dance and the arts is to lead us to a deeper and more intimate worship of God, and so incorporating these elements will allow the focus to remain centered on Christ.
 This will allow students to also learn Biblical views on body image, self esteem, true beauty, and their eternal worth.

 Along similar lines to our costume selection, we believe that choreographed dance movements should not draw attention to the individual self, but to direct and lead audiences and students themselves to a deeper worship of and heightened attention toward God.
 As such, our choreography is thoughtfully planned and considered, and is appropriate for all ages of students and audiences alike.

-We believe that you deserve to and should know what your student is learning, what songs they are dancing to, what Scripture verse is being memorized, and what themes are being taught in class.
+We believe that you deserve to and should know what your student is learning, what songs they are dancing and singing to, what Scripture verse is being memorized, and what themes are being taught in class.
 We will make every effort to ensure you are thoroughly and comfortably informed!

 We believe that music choice is extremely important!
 Children (and even adults) “catch on” to words of songs very quickly and soon sing along!
 Therefore, we take the selection of music and songs very seriously at our school.
-Songs that proclaim Christian theological truths, are edifying to the soul, and proclaim the glory of God will be chosen for classes, to nurture the minds of our students beyond just dancing.
+Songs that proclaim Christian theological truths, are edifying to the soul, and proclaim the glory of God will be chosen for classes, to nurture the minds of our students beyond just dancing and singing.